cardano-foundation/CIPs/CIP-1694/README.md

 > DRep that can never become active.
 This is to have the least
 > possible hurdle for someone who wants to vote on their own behalf.

+PV this ^ does not make sense, what is even an unregistered DRep?
+To vote, dont you have to delegate to a registered DRep?

 Registered DReps are identified by a credential that can be either:

 * A verification key (Ed25519)